Ill-distributed sets over global fields and exceptional sets in Diophantine Geometry: Introduction

-Let us mention that while Conjecture \ref{wilkie} is open, Binyamini and Novikov proved that for sets definable in the ``restricted'' o-minimal structure $\mathbb{R}^{RE}:=(\mathbb{R},<,+,\cdot, \exp|_{[0,1]},\sin|_{[0,\pi]})$ the bound in Conjecture \ref{wilkie} holds, even in a stronger form (see \cite[Theorem 2]{Binyamini}).
+More generally, in \cite{Binyamini} Binyamini and Novikov prove that if $X\subseteq \mathbb{R}^{n}$ is a set definable in the ``restricted'' o-minimal structure $\mathbb{R}^{{\rm RE}}:=(\mathbb{R},<,+,\cdot, \exp|_{[0,1]},\sin|_{[0,\pi]})$, then $X$ satisfies the bound in Conjecture \ref{wilkie} (in fact, Binyamini and Novikov prove a stronger bound, see \cite[Theorem 2]{Binyamini}).
+We remark that the approach of Binyamini and Novikov does not rely on mild parametrizations.

 The purpose of this article is to pose a strategy to prove Conjecture \ref{wilkiepf} which does not use mild parametrizations.
 More specifically, our result implies the following consequence:

 \begin{theorem} Let $X\subseteq \mathbb{R}^{n}$ be a set definable in $\mathbb{R}_{\exp}$ of dimension at most $2$.
 Let $K$ be a number field and let $\mathcal{O}_{K}$ be its ring of integers.
 Then